cardano-foundation/cf-cardano-ballot/README.md

 # Contributing

 All contributions are welcome.
 Feel free to open a new thread on the issue tracker or submit a new pull request.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) first.
-Thank you in advance for contributing.
+Thank you for contributing.

 ## Additional Docs
 - [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)